unicef/rhizome/README.md

 Built with Python, Django, JavaScript, React, Reflux, HighCharts, and many other libraries.

+# Documentation
+Start here by checking out our [documentation](http://unicef.github.io/rhizome/).

-## Setting up the development environment with Docker #
+## Setting up the development environment with Docker

 Prerequisites